The online application for the 2024 – 2025 cycle is now open through March 1, 2024. It’s free to apply!

 - Residency start dates and length determined by program review panel

-- 24 hour access to 200-square-foot artist studios equipped with sinks, telephones, and wireless Internet access
+- 24/7 access to 200-square-foot studio equipped with sinks, telephones, and wireless Internet access

-- Wide variety of resources and opportunities, including teaching assignments through HCCC and collaborative works with fellow residents
+- Wide variety of resources and opportunities, including teaching opportunities through HCCC and collaborative works with fellow residents

 - Additional opportunities, such as discussions with curators and gallery owners, exposure at HCCC events, and interactions with visiting art professionals

 BIPOC Support Grant Provided by HCCC & Crafting the Future